datngu/Circall/README.md

-# Documents for Circall: A fast and accurate methodology for discovery of circular RNAs from paired-end RNA-sequencing data
+# Circall: A fast and accurate methodology for discovery of circular RNAs from paired-end RNA-sequencing data

 ###########################################################

+__Details can be also found at:__ [https://www.meb.ki.se/sites/biostatwiki/circall/](https://www.meb.ki.se/sites/biostatwiki/circall/)

 ## Update news